edwardmercado/visitor-counter-sam/README.md

 # visitor-counter-sam
-Count website visits from API Gateway REST API with DynamoDB backend
+Count website visits triggered from API Gateway REST API and updated by a Lambda function on a DyanamoDB table.